 How to Keep Track.
 Keep a list of your actual income, expenses, and debt payments for the past month, and do the same for at least a number of months.
 There is no one required way to do this.

 This chapter includes a filled-in form as a sample list.
-This form can also be seen at www.nclc.org/keepingtrack, which includes a version of the form in MS Word format that you can adapt in any way you wish and then print out.
+This form can also be seen at www.nclc.org/survivingdebt, which includes a version of the form in word processor format that you can adapt in any way you wish and then print out.
 The form is only a sample; keep track in whatever way works best for you and makes sense for you.

 Keep the lists for each month in a safe place.
 Using a notebook for this purpose is another way to do this.
 You can keep track on a computer or your smart phone if that is something you are used to doing.
 After you have made a monthly list for several months, start comparing months and see what is typical and how you are doing.